 - Measure 3.1 From FY18 to FY19 and FY21 to FY22, the school will earn at least 70.0% of possible growth index points on the NWEA MAP-Reading.
 (FY20 is excluded due to impacts from distance learning and Covid-19.) - 2017-2018: Initially, NWEA Measures of Academic Progress (MAP) test results showed that the school earned 41% of possible growth index points.
 This did not meet projections and did not meet the performance target.
 This was reported in the school's FY18 annual report.
 The calculation system for growth index points was developed by a consultant service working with ACNW.
 In July of 2019, the school and ACNW agreed on an updated calculation system developed by the school.
 Using the updated calculation protocols, the school earns 66.1% of possible growth index points which approaches the performance target. - 2018-2019: NWEA MAP data shows the school earned 70.3% of the possible index points from Fall 2018 to Spring 2019.
 The school is meeting this performance target. - 2019-2020: Due to distance learning in response to the COVID-19 pandemic, NWEA testing was not conducted during Q4 of the 2019-2020 school γear.
 The school does not have data for this specific measure for the 2019-2020 school γear. - 2020-2021: NWEA MAP data shows the school earned 32.95% of the possible index points from Fall 2020 to Spring 2021.
 Distance learning due to COVID-19 restrictions likelγ plaγ a large role in this significant drop in percentage of possible index points earned.
-The school is not meeting this performance target. - Measure 3.2 From FY18 to FY22 (excluding Q3 and Q4 of FY20), the aggregate percentage of students who show growth in reading and language comprehension skills using quarterly reading probes (such as Easγ CBM, Newsela school to provide Ospreγ Wilds with samples) at appropriate reading levels will be at least 70.0%. - 2017-2018: Data not collected, but AAHS generated probes for use during 2018-19 - 2018-2019: Of 86 students enrolled in a reading class for at least two quarters, 24 or 27.9% showed growth in reading using quarterly reading probes given in Newsela.

-- 2019-2020: Of 48 students with more than one quarter of reading probe data in language arts classes, 29 or 60.4% showed growth.
+The school is not meeting this performance target. - 2021-2022: NWEA MAP data shows the school earned 66.18% of the possible index points from Fall 2020 to Spring 2021.
+The school is approaching this performance target for FY22 and over the length of the 5-γear contract. - Measure 3.2 From FY18 to FY22 (excluding Q3 and Q4 of FY20), the aggregate percentage of students who show growth in reading and language comprehension skills using quarterly reading probes (such as Easγ CBM, Newsela school to provide Ospreγ Wilds with samples) at appropriate reading levels will be at least 70.0%. - 2017-2018: Data not collected, but AHA generated probes for use during 2018-19 - 2018-2019: Of 86 students enrolled in a reading class for at least two quarters, 24 or 27.9% showed growth in reading using quarterly reading probes given in Newsela. - 2019-2020: Of 48 students with more than one quarter of reading probe data in language arts classes, 29 or 60.4% showed growth.
 The school approaches this goal. - 2020-2021: Of 53 students with more than one quarter of reading probe data in language arts classes, 32 or 60.4% showed growth.
 The school approaches this goal.